srikanthkakumanu/user-service/README.md

 An example spring boot microservice to demonstrate spring security.

-This microservice followed ***buildpack*** approach (without using Dockerfile) to build OCI images and to push the image to Docker registry.
+This microservice can follow ***buildpack*** approach (without using Dockerfile) to build OCI images and to push the image to Docker registry.

 Ref: [pack and kpack](https://kube.academy/courses/building-images/lessons/building-images-with-buildpacks-pack-spring-boot-kpack-and-paketo-buildpacks)